BrycePaule/Budgeteer/README.md

 # Expense-Splitter
-Budgeting tool, takes expense list CSV from commbank and breaks into monthly chunks for ease of importing into Google Sheets
+Budgeting tool (personal use)

+Expense Splitter takes downloadable .csv inputs from your banking website, and sorts them monthly whilst categorising and tagging specified expenses as taxable.